ajaxorg/ace/Readme.md

 Running Ace
 -----------

 After the checkout Ace works out of the box.
 No build step is required.
-Open 'editor.html' in any browser except Google Chrome.
-Google Chrome doesn't allow XMLHTTPRequests from files loaded from disc (i.e. with a file:/// URL).
-To open Ace in Chrome simply start the bundled mini HTTP server:
+To open editor with a file:/// URL see [wiki](https://github.com/ajaxorg/ace/wiki/Running-Ace-from-file:---).
+Or Simply start bundled mini HTTP server:

 ```bash
     ./static.py